r94o/CV/README.md

 [![linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/rob-oman)

-I've been working in the Energy Industry for the last 6 years however technology has been a part of my life for much longer.
-I have a passion for productivity and efficiency which has led me to the world of software development where the possibilities are endless.
+I've been working in the Energy Industry for the last six years however technology has been a part of my life for much longer.
+I have a passion for productivity and efficiency and this had led me to the world of software development where the possibilities are endless.

-In my own time, I learnt how to automate parts of my job and my interest spiralled from there.
-I came to the realisation that I enjoy coding far more than my job itself and decided to apply to a selective bootcamp, Makers Academy.
+Starting with the goal of automating parts of my job, I have developed several Python scripts to benefit myself and colleagues - ultimately saving around 1.5 hours per day.

-I have now graduated and have learnt more than I could have ever imagined.
-I can't wait to put my knowledge into practice and make a difference within a company from day 1.
+The satisfaction of using technology to solve real world problems and increase efficiency was too great to ignore.
+I knew this was the career path for me so I made the decision to apply to a selective software engineering bootcamp, Makers Academy.
+I have learned so much through this experience and it has only increased my desire to be in the industry.

-I believe the best way to learn is independent research, asking questions and simply getting involved.
+I like to learn through independent research, asking questions and simply getting involved.
 I care about **how and why** things work, rather than simply that it works.
-I have a drive to succeed and to produce the best work I can.

-What excites me about this industry is that it is constantly evolving.
-There are endless routes that you can take and there is no limit to how much you can learn.
-I value the openness to sharing knowledge and this is something I definitely want to be a part of.
+The software industry is constantly evolving and there is so much to learn and contribute to.
+I value the openness in sharing knowledge and it excites me that in the not too distant future I will be able to make an impact both to the company I work for and the wider software engineering community.

 ## Projects